alex621/awesome-devtools/readme.md

 ## Productivity & Misc

+* [toolfree](https://toolfree.dev/) - A collection of handful tools to be run in browser only, no server side processing
 * [Raycast](https://www.raycast.com/) - Mac launcher for dev productivity.
 * [Linear](https://linear.app/) - Issue tracking built for modern teams.
 * [Cron](https://cron.com/) - Next-gen calendar app for professionals.